 Once our data model was secure, and our interface smoothly allowed record creation, we turned our attention to the details of the user experience.
 Specifically, what should we show the user when they don’t have access to a note?
 When displaying the NotesText::Note field in a portal, FileMaker won’t display the standard <No Access> because we don’t have access to the record, and FileMaker makes it appear as though the related record doesn’t actually exist (this is the same issue we encountered above when talking about data integrity).
 If we do nothing, there will just be a big blank space where the record note should be.
 Now we will turn to the “Hide object when” feature to display our own <Private Note> text when the user doesn’t have access to the related record.
 While we’re at it, let’s apply the same treatment to the Private text and checkbox.
 It’s important to understand that we have already established security at the privilege set level, and we are only relying on these interface elements to improve the user experience.

 There’s certainly more that can be done to fine tune the user experience with this feature.
 For example, we didn’t specifically address the issue where a user might attempt to edit a note that they didn’t create.
-If a user tries to do this, they’ll get the default “Your access privileges do not allow you to perform this action.” message.
-While that’s not an ambiguous dialog, as a user it can be an intimidating or at least a jarring interaction.
-It’d be an improvement if this UI deficiency was addressed.
+If a user tries to do this, they’ll get the default “Your access privileges do not allow you to perform this action” message.
+While that’s not an ambiguous dialog, for a user it can be an intimidating or at least a jarring interaction.
+It would be an improvement if this UI deficiency were addressed.

 While we don’t have calculated field level access privileges in Claris FileMaker, you can still achieve this type of behavior if you’re willing to explore some modifications to your data architecture.
 Record level access privileges have been around since Claris FileMaker 7, and using this feature effectively is key to implementing any moderately complex security model.